Krylov-aware stochastic trace estimation: Variants

 \subsection{Low-memory variant}

-In practice, the memory and orthogonalization costs of block Lanczos may limit the dimension of the Krylov subspace used for variance reduction.
+In practice, the memory and orthogonalization costs of block-Lanczos may limit the dimension of the Krylov subspace used for variance reduction.
 In such situations, we aim to find a subspace of $\mathcal{K}_{q+1}(\vec{A},\vec{\Omega})$ that approximates the dominant eigenspace of $f(\vec{A})$ without having to store a basis for the entire block Krylov space.
 Some of the most widely used techniques for this task are based on restarting the Lanczos recurrence using a carefully chosen subspace of $\mathcal{K}_{q}(\vec{A},\vec{\Omega})$ \cite{baglama2003implicitly,sorensen1992implicit,zhou2008block}.
-For concreteness and clarity we focus on the implicitly restarted block Lanczos method \cite{baglama2003implicitly}.
+For concreteness and clarity we focus on the implicitly restarted block-Lanczos method \cite{baglama2003implicitly}.
 Other techniques may make more sense in specific situations.